coming in 2016

 Essays on Animalism: Persons, Animals, and Identity

 Stephan Blatti and Paul Snowdon, eds.
-(Oxford University Press, forthcoming)
+(Oxford University Press, 2016)

 Arguably the most significant development in the recent history of the personal identity debate has been the emergence of the view known as "animalism."
 This volume brings together original contributions on this topic written by both well-known and emerging philosophers.
 Contributors: Lynne Rudder Baker, Stephan Blatti, David Hershenov, Jens Johansson, Mark Johnston, Rory Madden, Jeff McMahan & Tim Campbell, Eric Olson, Derek Parfit, Mark Reid, Denis Robinson, David Shoemaker, Sydney Shoemaker, Paul Snowdon.